 concha bullosa ~10% (range 4-15%) - aerated middle turbinate

-intralamellar cell: air cell within vertical portion of middle turbinate
+intralamellar cell: air cell within vertical portion of the middle turbinate

 The Ostmann fat pads (also somewhat lewdly known as Ostmann fatty bodies) are located inferomedial to the Eustachian tubes and is thought to be important in normal closure, preventing transmission of nasopharyngeal pressure to the middle ear.
 Failure to visualize this thin triangular fat pad is ...